baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 For a red light the agent should stop or turn right.
 For a green light the agent may go forward, left (accounting for traffic), or right.
-- **Oncoming traffic:** {None, forward, left, or right} - The agent must be aware of the positon of oncoming traffic to determine if a particular action is safe or not.
+- **Oncoming traffic:** {None, forward, left, or right} - The agent must be aware of the position of oncoming traffic to determine if a particular action is safe or not.
-For example, a right turn at a red light is not advisable with oncomiing traffic to the left.
+For example, a right turn at a red light is not advisable with oncoming traffic to the left.
 A left turn at a green light is not advisable with forward oncoming traffic.
 - **Traffic left:** {None, forward, left, right} - The agent needs to know where surrounding traffic is at a light to know whether to execute a turn and in which direction.
 - **Traffic right:** {None, forward, left, right}- The agent needs to know where surrounding traffic is at a light to know whether to execute a turn and in which direction.
 - **Next Waypoint:** {None, forward, left, right} - The agent needs to know where the next waypoint is, in terms of direction, in order to move towards the destination.

-The state deadline could be included but this would not serve the agent in making reasonabble decisons based on traffic.
-Including deadline wouuld only serve to increase the potential states that would need to be experienced to learn how to drive.
+The state deadline could be included but this would not serve the agent in making reasonable decisions based on traffic.
+Including deadline would only serve to increase the potential states that would need to be experienced to learn how to drive.

 **QUESTION:** _How many states in total exist for the smartcab in this environment?